 Enter travel time in minutes (1-60) & choose time of day

 Your Added DestinationsClick below to edit a destination

 Lake Orion is located approximately 40 miles north of downtown Detroit.
-It is small and rural enough to still have dirt and winding country roads, but also full of luxurious homes and the Indianwood golf course, which often hosts PGA events.
+It is small and rural enough to still have winding country roads and open spaces, but also full of luxurious homes and the Indianwood golf course, which often hosts PGA events.
 The town is full of large lakes that can accommodate speed boats and other water sports and smaller lakes that are perfect for fishing and kayaking.

-With its small-town feel and vacation atmosphere, Lake Orion has attracted a lot a big city executives who call this neighborhood home.
-A quick 20- to 30-minute commute south down I-75 and residents will find themselves in the heart of the Motor City and Chrysler's world headquarters.
-It is the kind of town that people move to in order to enjoy retirement, raise a family or just have an escape from the hustle and bustle.
+With its small-town feel and vacation atmosphere, Lake Orion has attracted a lot of commuters searching for a picturesque neighborhood to call home.
+A quick, 10-minute commute south down I-75 and residents will find themselves in the heart of the Motor City and Chrysler's world headquarters.

 If you want to grab a quick bite to eat, Jet's Pizza shops and National Coney Island locations dominate the street corners in the city, making it easy to grab a slice or enjoy a chili dog.